Business car insurance

 How much does business car insurance cost?

 ***Average premium of £328.74 based on the average P1-5 prices (5 cheapest prices) for enquiries with a clickthrough.
-Based on Compare the Market data for December 2019 to March 2020 for social, domestic, pleasure, commuting (SDPC) and business use for any named driver.
+Based on Compare the Market data for 1 March 2020 to 1 December 2020 for social, domestic, pleasure, commuting (SDPC) and business use for any named driver.

 ****Average premium of £308.85 based on the average P1-5 prices (5 cheapest prices) for enquiries with a clickthrough.
-Based on Compare the Market data for December 2019 to March 2020 for social, domestic, pleasure, commuting (SDPC) and business use for the policyholder and spouse only.
+Based on Compare the Market data for 1 March 2020 to 1 December 2020 for social, domestic, pleasure, commuting (SDPC) and business use for the policyholder and spouse only.

 From the Motor team